 New for Summer 2015: Male Skeleton Found at Towton Battlefield

-He stood at over 6 feet tall, which is more than 4 inches taller than the average height for males in the Middle Ages, was between 36 – 45 years old at time of death.
-The skeleton was discovered close to, but not in, the mass grave at the battleground, which, along with his height and relatively older age than most other individuals at the battle could denote he was of a high status.
+Standing at over 6 feet tall, which is more than 4 inches taller than the average height for males in the Middle Ages, he was between 36 – 45 years old at time of death.
+The skeleton was discovered close to, but not in, the mass grave at the battleground at Towton, which, along with his height and relatively older age than most other individuals at the battle could denote he was of a high status.

 The skeleton shows signs of extensive injuries, from a stab wound in the left foot that shattered bone to cuts on the jaw bone to name a few.